 Frontline Freelance Register

-His writing, photography and radio stories have appeared in such outlets as the Guardian, the BBC, Al Jazeera America, Swedish Public Radio, Public Radio International, Finnish Public Radio, Danish daily Dagbladet Information, Swedish daily Svenska Dagbladet, among others.
+His writing, photography and radio stories have appeared in such outlets as the Washington Post, the Guardian, the BBC, Al Jazeera America, Swedish Public Radio, Public Radio International, Finnish Public Radio, Danish daily Dagbladet Information, Swedish daily Svenska Dagbladet, among others.

 Axel received the Third Coast International Audio Festival 2015 award for Best News Feature for his radio feature “Burma’s Rohingya: Easy Prey For Traffickers”, broadcasted by America Abroad on PRI.